OWASP/DevSecOpsGuideline/current-version/3-Governance/3-1-Compliance-Auditing/3-1-2-Policy-as-code.md

 **Faster and Efficient**: Efficiency is heightened as manual policy enforcement is eliminated, enabling dynamic updates and sharing of policies, thereby streamlining the process.
 Additionally, the combination of centralization and versioning fosters repeatability and idempotence in code execution.
 Repeatability ensures consistent code execution, while idempotence guarantees that repeated executions yield the same output.
 This reliability is crucial for instilling confidence among operators, empowering them to execute deployments without hesitation or fear.

-### Tools
+---

+## Tools[^1]

-- #### Open-source
+### Open-source

+- [Kyverno](https://kyverno.io/) - Kyverno (Greek for “govern”) is a policy engine designed specifically for Kubernetes.
 - [OPA](https://www.openpolicyagent.org/) - Open Policy Agent (OPA) is an open source, general-purpose policy engine that enables unified, context-aware policy enforcement across the entire stack.
-  - [Kyverno](https://kyverno.io/) - Kyverno (Greek for “govern”) is a policy engine designed specifically for Kubernetes.

-- #### Commercial
+### Commercial

+- [HashiCorp Sentinel](https://developer.hashicorp.com/sentinel) - A language and framework for policy built to be embedded in existing software to enable fine-grained, logic-based policy decisions.
 - [Styra DAS](https://www.styra.com/pricing/) - Commercial tools for managing OPA at scale and created by the founders and maintainers of Open Policy Agent (OPA)

-  - [HashiCorp Sentinel](https://developer.hashicorp.com/sentinel) - A language and framework for policy built to be embedded in existing software to enable fine-grained, logic-based policy decisions.
+---

+### Links

+[^1]: Listed in alphabetical order.